AK7iwi/Push_swap/README.md

 ## Usage

-Compile the PushSwap program and execute it with a list of integers to be sorted:
+Compile the Push_swap program and execute it with a list of integers to be sorted:

 make